We’ve used the Dublin Pass on multiple visits to Dublin, and we’re often asked is it actually worth buying?

 Further Reading

-- One of the most popular day trips from Dublin is a visit to the Cliffs of Moher.
-We have a full post on visiting the Cliffs of Moher from Dublin to help you plan this trip yourself.
+One of the most popular day trips from Dublin is to the Cliffs of Moher.
+We have a full guide to visiting the Cliffs of Moher from Dublin covering transport options, tours, and photography tips.

 Ray says